“A View From Saturday” by E.L. Konigsburg

 Set during World War II, this classic young-adult novel illuminates the realities of war, focusing not on the battlefield but on the friendship and rivalry between Gene, a dedicated if plodding student, and Phineas, a gifted athlete.

-By Russell Hoban, illustrated by Garth Williams
+“Bedtime for Frances” by Russell Hoban & illustrated by Garth Williams

 This book is a classic for a reason.
 Frances resists sleep, sees monsters and tigers, drives her parents nuts, and finally resolves her issues and goes to sleep.
 I also love every book in the series that followed.

-Written and illustrated by Mark Teague
+“Dear Mrs. Larue: Letters From Obedience School” Written and illustrated by Mark Teague

 This is an example of how a great illustrator can enhance a children’s book, creating two simultaneous narratives.
 Ike LaRue, disobedient Jack Russell Terrier, has been sent off to doggie reform school and recounts a tale of misery in his letters.
 On the page, though, readers are made privy to the discrepancy between his version of events, shown via large thought bubbles in black and white, and his real (quite luxurious) circumstances.